Environment Protection Authority Victoria

-At the time of writing (30 June 2017), proposed reforms to the EP Act include the addition of a general duty to avoid pollution; contravention of this duty would be an offence.
+At the time of writing (30 June 2018), proposed reforms to the EP Act include an overhaul of the licensing and works approval regime, and the addition of a general duty to minimise risks that may give rise to risk of harm to human health or to the environment; contravention of this duty would be an offence.

-The EPA also uses licences and work approvals to control the discharge of emissions into air, land and water.
-Licences and work approvals are required for “scheduled premises”.
-Scheduled premises are set out in the Environment Protection (Scheduled Premises) Regulations 2017.
+The EPA also uses licences and works approvals to control the discharge of emissions into air, land and water.
+Licences and works approvals are required for “scheduled premises”.
+Scheduled premises are set out in the Environment Protection (Scheduled Premises) Regulations 2017 (Vic).

-Licences are required for the emission or disposal of waste, the treatment of waste, or the handling of ozone-depleting substances at certain types of premises (s 20 EP Act).
-Licences are also required for the transport of certain types of waste.
+Licences are required for emitting, discharging or depositing waste into the environment, disposing waste, treating waste, or handling ozone-depleting substances at certain types of premises (s 20 EP Act).
+Licences are also required to transport certain types of waste.

-Work approvals are required for new developments that could produce a potentially harmful discharge into the environment or an increase or change in an existing discharge (s 19A).
-A work approval provides an overall framework for controlling discharges and the effects of an activity both offsite and onsite.
-Work approvals specify the type and volume of discharges for which licences may be issued for the premises.
+Works approvals are required for new developments that could produce a potentially harmful discharge into the environment or an increase or change in an existing discharge (s 19A).
+A works approval provides an overall framework for controlling discharges and the effects of an activity both offsite and onsite.
+Works approvals specify the type and volume of discharges for which licences may be issued for the premises.

-The main idea behind work approval licensing is for the EPA to become involved in the design of industrial processes as early as possible.
-Therefore, the work approval inquiry creates a good opportunity for suitable conditions to be applied to the project.
+The main idea behind the works approval procedure is for the EPA to become involved in the design of industrial processes as early as possible.
+Therefore, the works approval inquiry creates a good opportunity for suitable conditions to be applied to the project.

-Applications for work approvals must be publicly advertised in a state-wide newspaper (ss 19B(3)(b), 20(8)(b)) and referred to local councils, the Victorian Government Department of Health and Human Services and other authorities.
 Submissions are invited from the public and relevant agencies, and objections must be lodged within 21 days (s 19B(b)(iv)).
-The EPA will consider comments and submissions and may convene a conference to resolve differences between parties (s 19b(6)).
+The EPA will consider comments and submissions and may convene a conference to resolve differences between parties (s 19B(6)).
 The EPA must take into account any resolutions of this conference and any recommendations of the conference chairperson.

-Generally, licence applications are not subject to public submissions, unless a company fails to apply for a work approval and commences building in circumstances where a work approval is required.
-If this occurs, the application or licence amendment goes through the same procedure as a work approval (s 20(8), 20A(6)).
+Generally, licence applications are not subject to public submissions, unless a company fails to apply for a works approval and commences building in circumstances where a works approval is required.
+If this occurs, the application or licence amendment goes through the same procedure as a works approval (s 20(8), 20A(6)).

-A licence will generally be issued unless the work approval was not complied with, so breaches of the work approval are a point on which records should be kept, and complaints and submissions made.
+A licence will generally be issued unless the works approval was not complied with, so breaches of the works approval are a point on which records should be kept, and complaints and submissions made.

-The EPA’s grant of a work approval is conditional on planning approval being granted for the relevant activity, if the relevant planning scheme requires a permit (ss 7A, 7B, 19B EP Act; s 20(8)(g), 20A(6)(g) in relation to licences).
+The EPA’s grant of a works approval is conditional on planning approval being granted for the relevant activity, if the relevant planning scheme requires a permit (ss 19B(7A), 19B(7B) EP Act in relation to a works approval; s 20(8)(g), 20A(6)(g) in relation to licences).

 The development of “neighbourhood environment improvement plans” (NEIPs) must be done with municipal strategic statements and any relevant planning schemes in mind.
 Planning powers must be exercised with regard to a NEIP (s 19AI(3)(i), (l)).

-A major project might require an amendment to the planning scheme, an EES and a work approval.
-In such cases, the work approval application is usually considered at the same time as the EES.
-Where a work approval is advertised jointly with an EES, any submission by a member of the public must be made with submissions on the EES.
-Where a work approval is issued substantially in accordance with the EES, the work approval is not subject to third-party appeals to VCAT (ss 19B(3B), 33B(1B)) (see “Appealing the EPA’s decisions”).
+A major project might require an amendment to the planning scheme, an EES and a works approval.
+In such cases, the works approval application is usually considered at the same time as the EES.
+Where a works approval is advertised jointly with an EES, any submission by a member of the public must be made with submissions on the EES.
+Where a works approval is issued substantially in accordance with the EES, the works approval is not subject to third-party appeals to VCAT (ss 19B(3B), 33B(1B)) (see “Appealing the EPA’s decisions”).

 A proposal likely to have significant impact on a matter of national environmental significance must be assessed under the federal environmental impact assessment system established by the EPBC Act.

-The EPA has the power to enter into sustainability covenants with industries that might have a significant impact on the environment (s 49AA–49AP).
-This could be effective in achieving more efficient resource use and reduction of the ecological impact of products and services, and the processes by which they are produced.
+The EPA has the power to enter into sustainability covenants with industries that might significantly impact the environment (s 49AA–49AP).
+This could achieve more efficient use of resources and reduce the ecological impact of products and services, and the processes by which they are produced.

-A review of an EPA decision about a work approval may be sought at VCAT within 21 days of the approval being granted (s 33, 33A, 33B EP Act).
-Appeals in relation to licences can also be made, but only where work has commenced without the necessary work approval.
+A review of an EPA decision about a works approval may be sought at VCAT within 21 days of the approval being granted (s 33, 33A, 33B EP Act).
+Appeals in relation to licences can also be made, but only where work has commenced without the necessary works approval.
 Appeals by objectors are called third-party appeals.

 If a planning permit is also required, the appeal on both applications may be heard together.
 This means that broader planning issues can be considered.